detekoi/minimal-clock-overlay/README.md

 ## Credits

-- VFD Nova Font by [Nihar Mazumdar](https://www.fontspace.com/nihar-mazumdar), included for use with the digital time display
+- Alarm Clock Font by [David J Patterson](https://www.dafont.com/david-j-patterson.d5686), included for use with the digital time display
+- VFD Nova Font by [Nihar Mazumdar](https://www.fontspace.com/nihar-mazumdar), included as a fallback font

 ## License